 Messengers of Peace is a World Scout Committee initiative designed to promote and recognize service projects that contribute to world peace.

+The main goal is to inspire Scouts to continue their community service or to join efforts with other scouts from around the globe.
 The goal of Messengers of Peace is to inspire millions of young men and women throughout the world to work closer toward achieving peace.
 Using state-of-the-art social media, the initiative lets Scouts from around the world share what they’ve done and inspire fellow Scouts to undertake similar efforts in their own communities.
 The result will be a mosaic of stories, data, and results showing the impact of the Scout movement—a tool for recruiting members, assuring parents, inspiring donors, and making existing members proud to be Scouts.

 The initiative is inspired by the World Scout Committee, administered by the World Scout Bureau, and driven by youth volunteers worldwide.
 Participation by the Boy Scouts of America is being coordinated by the International Department and a team led by Peter E. Hyman.